zot/CubeCreate/docs/source/guide/compiling.rst

    Hit Configure once again, and Generate.

-3. Run a command prompt. "cd" into your CCROOT\\src\\thirdparty\\v8 and run inside:

-   .. code-block :: bash

-       $ "C:\Program Files\Microsoft Visual Studio 9.0\VC\vcvarsall.bat"
-       $ scons env="PATH:%PATH%,INCLUDE:%INCLUDE%,LIB:%LIB%"

-   That will compile the v8 library.
-If you have 64bit system, replace "Program Files" with "Program Files (x86)" for vcvarsall.bat.

-4. Double-click CubeCreate.sln file in CCROOT\\cbuild, it'll open solution in MS Visual C++.
+3. Double-click CubeCreate.sln file in CCROOT\\cbuild, it'll open solution in MS Visual C++.

-5. Right-click solution CubeCreate, select Properties, if active Configuration is Debug, click Configuration Properties on the left, run Configuration Manager on the top, set active Configuration to Release.
+4. Right-click solution CubeCreate, select Properties, if active Configuration is Debug, click Configuration Properties on the left, run Configuration Manager on the top, set active Configuration to Release.
 Then, in those solution properties, in Configuration category, check "Build" checkbox for INSTALL project, and click Apply and close properties.

-6. Press F7, it'll build solution.
+5. Press F7, it'll build solution.
 After successful build, you should get binaries into bin/ and libraries into lib/

 Using MinGW and Code::Blocks
 ----------------------------